jmhammond/class-notes/README.md

   - `videosOnly` contains the core materials and has embedded youtube videos
   - `forumsOnly` contains the core materials and has embedded discourse forums If you choose to host your own Discourse forum, to [embed comments](https://meta.discourse.org/t/embedding-discourse-comments-via-javascript/31963), after configuring your server, you'll need to update each XML file in the class-notes project with your `discourseUrl` and `topicId`.

-  When I 'release' a new semester, I will combine the pieces from the various branches, merging into a course release branch.
-From that branch I'll build and deploy to our web server.

 If you catch an error, let me know and I'll make the fix.
 Thanks!